Iktisad/connexa/DOC.md

 ## Project Title : Developing a Contact Management System with Ensured Quality Attributes

-Certainly!
-Let's break down the system architecture for your contact management app and create a high-level diagram.

 ### System Architecture Description for a Contact Management App

 ### Overview